Just like humans have allergies for certain foods, dogs can have allergies as well. Itchy skin on dogs are one of the signs of food allergies.

 Try to switch out the dog food and try something different: we recommend you try Ollie which is 100% human-grade recipes with real, high-quality ingredients for pups of all ages, its unprocessed and all natural ingredients.

-Excessive itching can be a sign that you are feeding your dog the wrong food.
+itchy skin on dogs can be a sign that you are feeding your dog the wrong food.
 If your dog itches constantly without relief, it is very possible that your dog has allergies.

 Before concluding that your dog has allergies, please make sure to consult your vet.